PTRRR/vprsdf/README.md

 # VPR - SDF

-`vprsdf` is a fast signed distance field generator for Node and the browser.
-It doesn't use any external libraries, which makes it an excellent candidate for use in a separate thread or worker for asynchronous execution.
+`vprsdf` is a fast signed distance field (SDF) generator designed for use in both Node.js and browser environments.
+It processes image pixel data as input and produces an array of corresponding distance values, which are normalized to a range of 0 to 255.
+This package operates without any external libraries, making it suitable for implementation in separate threads or web workers for asynchronous execution.

 <span>
 <img src="https://sdf.vpr-group.ch/KERO-IG4.webp" alt="font" width="250"/>